Developer Guide

 The aliasing mechanism will give an alias to the specified command.
 If an alias already exists, the new command being aliased will overwrite the old one.

-, a new entry of alias-command pair will be put into a singleton class called CommandAliases
+During AliasCommand#execute, a new entry of alias-command pair will be put into a singleton class called CommandAliases, which is implemented using a HashMap.

 Usage